- What is Cupping and Gua Sha, where do they come from?

 Folks who are taking blood thinners or who bruise very easily, we recommend our Community Acupuncture service, which is less invasive.
 But if interested can still try with less suction.

-PREGNANCY: Pregnant people can still get cupping, just not on the lower back or abdomen areas.
+PREGNANCY: Pregnant people can still get cupping and gua sha, just not on the lower back or abdomen areas.
 Stiff necks, shoulders, upper backs and limbs are usually fine.

 Are there any side effects?

-After a cupping session there will usually be hickey-style discoloration over the treated areas.
+After a cupping session there will usually be hickey-style discolouration over the treated areas.
+Gua sha results in the same markings, though usually in lines or patches, corresponding to treatment.
 Darker shades of marks are traditionally thought to indicate more “stasis” or impairments in the smooth flow of blood to and from the tissues it nourishes.
 These marks usually fade in a few days, but may occasionally last up to several weeks.

 How frequently should I get treatment?

 Depends on the issue and what else you’re doing for it.
-As a general rule, cupping pairs well other manual therapies like massage and acupuncture.
-They pair together so well in fact that I frequently incorporate acupuncture and massage into my cupping sessions.
-If cupping is the only form of manual therapy employed for your issue, than once a week tends to be optimal.
+As a general rule, cupping and gua sha pair well other manual therapies like massage and acupuncture.
+If cupping or gua sha is the only form of manual therapy employed for your issue, then once a week tends to be optimal.
 If you’re also receiving acupuncture or other therapies as well, then less frequently is okay and once every 2-3 weeks with your other treatments in between can spread the appointments out as needed to maximize the benefits.

 Can I exercise soon after my treatments?

 For gentle or low-impact exercise, yes almost always.
 I have previously had success with an older patient who used cupping as a way to “limber up” before attending an aquafit class later that day.
 For more strenuous exercise like heavy weightlifting or high-impact sports, it is better to wait at least a day or two after the treatment.
 This is even more important for those recovering from an injury.
-Cupping, like acupuncture, may relieve pain and lead someone to overexertion too soon causing reinjury.
+Cupping and gua sha, like acupuncture, may relieve pain and lead someone to overexertion too soon causing re-injury.
 To avoid this: keep it gentle or work out another non-injured part of the body.